molgenis/biobesu/README.md

 biobesu <suite>
 ```

 There are several scripts which can be executed directly.
-Do note that some of these require `entry_points` from the `setup.py` to function correctly, so installing biobesu with pip is still required.
+Do note that some of these require `entry_points` from the `setup.py` to function correctly, so installing BioBeSu with pip is still required.

 **Example:**
 ```bash